quark-zju/outagefs/README.md

 outagefs
 ========

-`outagefs` provides ways to test application and filesystem behaviors on power outage without real power outage.
+`outagefs` emulates power outage to test application and filesystem behaviors.

 It works by recording filesystem changes at the block device level, and replaying writes with unsynchronized writes dropped randomly.
 The recording is